hjamiec02/Election-analysis/README.md

   Denver: 82.8% (306,055)
   Arapahoe: 6.7% (24,801)

-- Denver county had the largest numnber of vote at 306,055
+- Denver county had the largest number of vote at 306,055

 -The candidate results were:
   - Charles Casper Stockham: 23.0% of the vote and 85,213 number of votes.